 Any bio-based feedstock, biofuels, biomass-derived products or by-products can be certified to the RSB Standard.
 The RSB Standard also covers complete supply chains, as well as novel biomass and biomaterial technologies.
 Read more about Certification here.

-1. The RSB Standard is global, and applicable to all bio-based feedstocks.
+1. The RSB Standard is global, and applicable to all advanced feedstocks.

-2. The RSB Standard doesn’t just cover biofuels.
-Indeed, rather than being for specific commodities or markets, the RSB Standard can also be applied to all biomaterials and therefore supports the global bioeconomy.
+2. The RSB Standard doesn’t just cover alternative fuels.
+Indeed, rather than being for specific commodities or markets, the RSB Standard can also be applied to all bio-based/advanced materials and therefore supports the global bioeconomy.